tacotranslate/js-package/examples/nextjs-with-pages/readme.md

-# TacoTranslate in a Next.js app
+# TacoTranslate in a Next.js app with the `pages/` folder

 See this example live at [demo.tacotranslate.com](https://demo.tacotranslate.com).